 The Income Tax Act generally requires any person who pays for services provided by a non-resident in Canada, even a non-resident payer, to withhold and remit taxes from the payment.
 Payments to employees are subject to withholding at graduated payroll rates.
 Payments to behind-the-scenes (BTS) independent contractors are subject to 15 percent withholding tax if the independent contractor is a non-resident.
-Payments to actors or their loan-out companies are subject to to file a Canadian tax return and pay tax at ordinary marginal rates on the income, in which case the 23 percent amount is treated as a prepayment on account of the tax.
+Payments to actors or their loan-out companies are subject to withholding tax at 23 percent1.
+The actor can elect to file a Canadian tax return and pay tax at ordinary marginal rates on the income, in which case the 23 percent amount is treated as a prepayment on account of the tax.
 If an independent contractor (whether BTS or on-camera) is a Canadian resident, no withholding is required.